SE::Google::Compromised - Checking for This site may be hacked label in Google

 Results processing

-A-Parser allows you to process results directly during parsing.
-In this section, we have provided the most popular use cases for the SE::Google::Compromised parser.
+A-Parser allows processing results directly during scraping, in this section we have provided the most popular cases for the scraper SE::Google::Compromised

 Download example